 25

-"Saiyuuki Reload" is a 25-episode TV anime that first aired in 2003 and adapts the manga series by Minekura Kazuya.
+"Saiyuuki Reload" is a thrilling 25-episode anime series that premiered in 2003, adapted from the acclaimed manga by Minekura Kazuya.

 DramaRomance